SPECIAL RESOURCE PROVISION- GREEN CLASS

 How do I communicate with SCCN on a day-to-day basis?

 For those parents who collect/drop-off their child there is the opportunity to speak with staff at the beginning or end of the session.
-If this is not possible a Home-School Communication book is sent home every day where both parents and staff can write comments or questions.
+If this is not possible then communication can take place via email.

 How can I best support my child?